Blockchain gets a boost in the business world – but many remain dubious

 Back in 2017, Juniper Research conducted a survey with 400 large firms and found that 6 in 10 respondents were “either actively considering, or are in the process of, deploying blockchain technology.”
 This is certainly the case for some: IBM are currently championing diversity with a female-led blockchain team, and PwC just unveiled a blockchain audit service.

 Although some companies are beginning to capitalise on the technology, blockchain lacks a certain level of user trust.
 Joshua McKenty, cloud tech expert, believes that bitcoin and blockchain are now comparable to the controversial Napster and peer to peer (P2P) of the late 90s.

-Napster allowed users to share MP3 files illegally, and as a result hindered P2P’s development into an enterprise technology.
-“You couldn’t talk about Napster [and P2P] and have it be a positive conversation.
+Napster allowed users to share MP3 files illegally, and as a result hindered P2P's development into an enterprise technology.
+“You couldn't talk about Napster and have it be a positive conversation.
 Bitcoin has done that to blockchain.
-It will take us time to recover what bitcoin has done to get to something that is really useful [with blockchain],” McKenty commented.
+It will take us time to recover what bitcoin has done to get to something that is really useful ,” McKenty commented.

 It took a decade for P2P to be trusted and used in enterprise, and blockchain could suffer the same fate.
 Deloitte's survey of over 1000 participants in 7 countries upheld this view, and 61% of respondents perceived blockchain as a mere “database for money.”

 Richie Etwaru, founder and CEO at Hu-manity.co sees the issue as a lack of trust.
 He argues that the “hurdle” to widespread adoption of blockchain in business is that “those who have traditionally designed or transformed business models in large enterprise settings have systematically and habitually treated trust and transparency as second, sometimes third level characteristics of a business model.”